alan-turing-institute/asg-research-communications/README.md

 ## Vision

-_Demonstrate, showcase and amplify the real-world impact of ASG research._
+“_Demonstrate, showcase and amplify the real-world impact of ASG research._”

 ## Mission